s520250/streaming-04-multiple-consumers/README.md

 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
 Monitor the windows with at least two workers.
 Which worker gets which tasks?
+It alternates which worker gets the tasks

 ## Reference